aryamanbgupta/EC521/src/README.md

 - Checking for path traversal in the extension using variants of URI's, headers like `User-Agents` and other parameters.
 - Automating the whole process using python coroutines made it much faster which was a challenge in itself.

+## Pre-requisites for automated reports

+- Python 3.6 or above
+- SNYK CLI
+- Semgrep 1.19.0

+## Steps: How To create automated reports with SNYK and Semgrep ?

+STEP-1: Authentificate Snyk account via CLI with `snyk auth`

+STEP-2: **Set directories**: Configure the necessary directories for your project:

+- `PARENT_DIR`: The parent directory containing the folders with extensions
+- `CHECK_DIR`: The directory to extract extensions
+- `REPORT_SEMGREP_DIR`: The directory to save Semgrep reports
+- `REPORT_SNYK_DIR`: The directory to save Snyk reports

+STEP-3: Set `KEYWORD` - Choose a keyword to search the type of vulnerability in the results of the report

+STEP-4: Run `python3 Checker.py` Execute the following command to run the Python script